sorinyousefnia/LUMOS-main/README.md

 # Fixed Point Unit Verilog Code Report

 ## Introduction
-The provided Verilog code defines a Fixed Point Unit (FPU) designed to perform basic arithmetic operations, including addition, subtraction, multiplication, and square root calculations, on fixed-point numbers.
-This report provides an in-depth explanation of the module's functionality, parameters, input/output ports, and the internal workings of the square root and multiplication calculation circuits.
+The Verilog code presented delineates a Fixed Point Unit (FPU) engineered to execute fundamental arithmetic operations, such as addition, subtraction, multiplication, and square root calculations on fixed-point numbers.
+This report furnishes a comprehensive exposition of the module's functionality, parameters, input/output ports, as well as the internal mechanisms of the square root and multiplication calculation circuits.
 ## Module Declaration and Parameters
 ### Module Declaration
 ```verilog